+44 (0)20 7045 0600

 Multi-asset investing

-Brompton has a range of multi-asset funds that embody the dynamic asset allocation philosophy of our investment team headed by Gill Lakin, our chief investment officer.
+Brompton has a range of multi-asset funds that embody the dynamic asset allocation approach of our investment team headed by Gill Lakin, our chief investment officer.
 The range of funds is designed to suit the diverse needs of private investors factoring in their appetite for risk.
 Gill and her team also deploy their disciplined investment approach in providing asset allocation and fund selection services for model portfolios and risk-graded investment strategies and manage collective investments tailored to the needs of specific client groups.
 Please click on the various tabs below to discover more.

 Dynamic asset allocation

 Dynamic asset allocation is at the heart of the Brompton multi-asset investment process because we believe this will be the principal driver of returns for our fund investors.
-Two major bear markets since 2000 have made investors aware of the importance of choosing an asset manager focused on determining if the environment is one in which investors will be rewarded for taking risk rather than simply seeking to deliver a relative return.
+Three major bear markets since 2000 have made investors aware of the importance of choosing an asset manager focused on determining if the environment is one in which investors will be rewarded for taking risk rather than simply seeking to deliver a relative return.

 Our dynamic asset allocation approach gives us the flexibility to invest globally on behalf of our fund investors in all major asset classes.
 It is the principal means by which we aim to add value.
 Our objective is to select the right asset classes, geographical areas and investment themes at the correct time in the investment and economic cycle.
 This is a demanding task and we have developed our asset allocation process in response to this challenge.

-First, we use the information conveyed by numerous economic data releases to build up a picture of the outlook for the global economy.
+First, we use the information conveyed by economic data releases to build up a picture of the outlook for the global economy.
 Secondly, the message conveyed by the data is combined with our knowledge and investment experience to determine which investments we believe are likely to perform well in the prevailing economic conditions.
 Thirdly, we analyse the valuation case for these assets to identify the genuine investment opportunities.

 We recognise the importance of building fund portfolios that are not wholly dependent for their success on a narrow range of investment outcomes.
 We, therefore, combine the assets in our funds to offer a measure of protection under a range of different scenarios.
 Careful consideration is also given to the implementation of our investment decisions and we use momentum and sentiment indicators to help refine our timing.